Knock Knock (1940 film)

-Knock Knock is a 1940 animated short subject, part of the Andy Panda series, produced by Walter Lantz.
+Knock Knock is an animated Andy Panda short film, produced by Walter Lantz.
 The cartoon is noted for being the first appearance of Woody Woodpecker, and was released by Universal Pictures on November 25, 1940.

 Plot

-The cartoon ostensibly stars Andy Panda (voice of Sara Berner) and his father, Papa Panda (voice of Mel Blanc), but it is Woody Woodpecker (voice of Blanc) who steals the show.
-Woody constantly pesters Papa Panda by pecking at his house roof, tempting him to try to kill the woodpecker with his shotgun.
+The cartoon ostensibly stars Andy Panda and his father, Papa Panda, but it is Woody Woodpecker who steals the show.
+Woody constantly pesters Andy Panda and Papa Panda just for the fun of it by pecking at his house roof, tempting him to try to kill the woodpecker with his shotgun.
 Andy, meanwhile, tries to sprinkle salt on Woody's tail in the belief that this will somehow capture the bird.
-To Woody's surprise, Andy's attempts prevail (comically, the mound of salt placed on Woody's tail is so heavy that he cannot run away), and in an ending very similar to Warner Bros.'s Daffy Duck & Egghead, two other woodpeckers arrive to take Woody to the insane asylum but then prove to be crazier than he is.
+To Woody's surprise, Andy's attempts prevail (comically, the mound of salt placed on Woody's tail is so heavy that he cannot run away), and in an ending similar to Warner Bros.'s Daffy Duck & Egghead, two other woodpeckers arrive to take Woody to the insane asylum but then prove to be crazier than he is.